 We all enjoy music and speakers make that possible – but it can be confusing if you’re unsure of how exactly to connect them.
-Here’s a great speaker wiring diagram and informational guide I’ve put together to help you.
-I’ll also go into detail about why it matters how you connect your speakers below.
-First, here’s a basic speaker wiring diagram:
+In this post, you’ll find clear, detailed speaker wiring diagrams you can print out.

-Speaker wiring diagram (click to enlarge) or click here for the Adobe .pdf version
+Click on the image to enlarge it or click here for the Adobe .pdf version you can download and print.

 Speakers contain a long wound loop of wire called a voice coil.
 Loops of wire have a property called inductance which affects a speaker’s resistance value depending on the frequency (sound range) being played.

-2. Radios, stereos, and amplifiers have minimum speaker impedance ratings that they can handle
+2. Stereos and amplifiers have minimum speaker impedance ratings that they can handle

 Image of the rear of a home stereo receiver/amplifier.
-Note the recommended speaker impedance ratings shown above the speaker wire connection posts.
+The recommended speaker impedance ratings are usually listed above the speaker wire posts.
+A home stereo, for example, may often list 6-16 ohms are ok for using.

-Also, attempting to wire 2 of these 8 ohm speakers in parallel to an 8 ohm stereo would have the same effect.
+Also, attempting to wire 2 of 8 ohm speakers in parallel to an 8 ohm stereo would have the same effect.
+(2 8 ohm speakers in parallel is equal to 4 ohms total that the amp will see)

 When speakers are wired the opposite of each other sound waves cancel out.
 When wired the same, sound waves add together for more sound.